 The Hammock Bath by Splinter Works

 The Hammock Bath is designed to be “the ultimate vehicle for total escapism,” bringing together the relaxation of lounging in a hammock with the comfort of a warm bath.
 The curvaceous basin is built entirely of carbon fiber, an incredibly lightweight and durable material commonly used in manufacturing automotive parts and aircrafts.
-This sleek finish gives the bathtub a futuristic appeal while the weave of the fibers is reminiscent of traditional cloth hammocks.
+The sleek, black finish gives the bathtub a futuristic appeal while the weave of the fibers is reminiscent of traditional cloth hammocks.
 The tub is available in both suspended and freestanding pedestal models, and in a variety of colors, including one gilded in 24-carat gold.

 Find the perfect bathtubs through Architizer’s community marketplace for building-products.
 Click here to sign up now.